 © 2020 - 2021 | Newark Free Will Baptist Church | Newark, Ohio

-Due to the Coronavirus (COVID-19) Pandemic and the order from the Ohio Department of Health, Masks must be worn on Church Property.
-For more information, please view our COVID-19 Response page.
+Due to the updates and lifted restrictions from the CDC and Ohio Department of Health, Masks are no longer mandatory on Church Property.
+For more information on our COVID-19 Protocol, please view our COVID-19 Response page.